Compare Alberta Home Insurance Quotes

 What an Alberta home insurance policy may not cover

-Be aware of what’s not covered.
-Some insurance policies have exclusions.
-For example, your policy might specifically state that the home will not be protected against fire.
 There are also some perils for which no coverage is available.
 They’re referred to as ‘uninsured perils.’
-If your home is built in an area that’s especially vulnerable to forest fire, no insurance protection may be available.
+For example, if your home is built on a known flood plain, no insurance protection may be available.

 Recent Alberta home insurance quotes